akka/akka-management/docs/src/main/paradox/discovery.md

 ## Akka DNS Discovery

-The simplest, and also most natural form of service discovery is to use DNS as the source of truth regarding available services.
+The most natural form of service discovery is to use DNS as the source of truth regarding available services.
 In the simplest version, we query for a service name -- which each cluster manager, such as Kubernetes, Mesos or others define using their own naming schemes, and expect to get back a list of IPs that are related to this service.